scipy-conference/scipy_proceedings/papers/elizabeth_seiver/seivpacbassi.rst

 -------------

 The primary function of ``allofplos`` is to download and maintain a corpus of PLOS articles.
-To enable users to jump right into parsing without downloading 230,000 XML files, allofplos ships with a starter directory of 122 articles (``starterdir``), and includes commands for downloading a 10,000 article demo corpus as well.
+To enable users to parse articles without downloading 230,000 XML files, allofplos ships with a starter directory of 122 articles (``starterdir``), and includes commands for downloading a 10,000 article demo corpus as well.
 The default path to a corpus is stored as the variable ``corpusdir`` in the Python